 Neither HMDA nor any other mortgage origination dataset reports party affiliation of the originator.
 Thus it is not possible to identify the exact party affiliation of the mortgage originator.
-Meeuwis et al. (2018) uses zip code level political contribution to measure the household's probability to be Democrats at the zip code level.
+Meeuwis et al. (2018) uses zip code level political contribution to measure a household's probability of being Democrats at the zip code level.
 Since the Wells Fargo scandal measure is at the county level, I instead measure county-level political affiliation using the 2016 presidential election results, assuming that individuals who live in counties with a higher share of non-Republican votes have a higher probability of holding beliefs similar to non-Republicans, and are thus more likely to be affected by the scandal.

-I measure county-level FinTech adoption using the share of loans by FinTech lenders.
-Consistently with the loan level analysis, I analyze both loan application and loan origination.
+County-level FinTech adoption is measured using the share of loans by FinTech lenders.
+Consistently with the loan level analysis, both loan application and loan origination were analyzed.